proseltd/Telepathy-Community/README.md

   - Adding message views to the archiver module.
   - Expanding the time specifications for the archive module to include be able to set a specific period (including end date).
   - Giving the archiver module the ability to archive comments on channel posts.
-  - An activity analysis module that will calculate most active users in a group based on frequency of posts.
   - May intagrate location analysis tools.

 ## Feedback